oracle-livelabs/goldengate/atp-streaming/create/create.md

     ![Deployment details breadcrumb](images/06-06-breadcrumb.png " ")

-7. Repeat steps 2 to 6 to assign the TargetKafka connection to the BDDeployment.
+7. Repeat steps 2 to 6 to assign the TargetStream connection to the BDDeployment.

     ![OBJDeployment details](images/06-07-bdconnection.png " ")

 **Proceed to the next lab**.

 ## Learn More